-Imaging Professionals may take a credit course will be awarded 16CE credit for each academic semester credit.
+Imaging Professionals who take a credit course will be awarded 16CE credit for each academic semester credit.
 This section list courses offered that imaging technologists, who are not enrolled in the MRI curriculum, may take for approved ARRT credit.

 Activities meeting the definition of an approved academic course (See Section 20) will be awarded credit at the rate of 12 CE credits for each academic quarter credit or 16 CE credits for each academic semester credit.
 An official transcript must include both the month and year the course was completed.
 An indication that the class was passed (pass/fail) or a grade of “C” or better is required to receive CE credit for an academic course.
 (ARRT Section 14)